svavarkonn/MkDocs/docs/seeed.md

 ![baks sketch 1](https://fabacademy.org/2023/labs/isafjordur/students/svavar-konradsson/final-project/images/baks_sketch1.jpg){: style="width:100%"}

 Baksi (I added the "i" at the end because my son always calls it Baksi) is the noun version of the Icelandic verb baksa, which means to 'busy oneself' or to 'be industrious', usually in the context of toddlers playing energetically outside, digging and dragging logs about and throwing rocks.
 [Here's a video](https://vimeo.com/806145840#t=9m5s) where I describe the final project to Prof. Neil Gershenfeld.
+I had no idea how to make a robot arm from scratch when I made this sketch in January, but I learned everything I needed through the weekly projects in the Fab Academy.

 #### A bit of history
 I backed the original [uArm on Kickstarter](https://www.kickstarter.com/projects/ufactory/uarm-put-a-miniature-industrial-robot-arm-on-your) and enjoyed using it until I accidentally connected the power supply directly to the Arduino instead to the uArm Shield.
 The plan was to have it [fry doughnuts and frost them](https://hackaday.io/project/1172-uarm-vending-machine) but the arm ended up getting fried instead.
 The software part also intimidated me.